Stegacite/stegacite/README.md

 that information will not be used against one).
 Given this understanding, the relationship and boundaries of the hexagrams became much clearer, at least in a very "Yang"-heavy interpretation.
 Perhaps these ideas would help to improve accuracy of recovery of information from this system - it is still experimental and
 I can't say how well the information is preserved.

+## Advanced social usages ##
+In SOUTH Matrix, every word in the table starts with a different four letters - ONLY those count.
+So you could write "geeky passion hinkers unbelief" in a posting, and the reader would still look up the first four letters only.

+Will social media ban posts of those four words?
+It's conceivable.
+But then you can say "Our team is up by 3 so far cups parole federal unauthorized".
+In that case the last 4 words are down 3 from the real lookup, so if the reader goes up 3 he gets them.

+The result from the 4 words is NOT actually a link - you'd have to assume it's on TinyURL because they're the first best known shortener.
+Maybe you could put the word "tiny" somewhere in your post to make it ultra clear, or "bit" if it's bit.ly.
+The goal is to make it possible to share information in a way that is complex, obscure, making sense to the human reader.
+The social media thinks a bad post is a billion times more bad than a good post is good, and they want a machine that can read a billion posts they don't think are worth reading.
+Can they do that if people share links like this?
+If someone posts four words that sound odd on social media - maybe he is giving you a way to find a source.
+Who knows?

 ## Alternate information sources ##
 Stegacite is meant to be a broad idea for a language that evolves and changes as need be to help people stay out of trouble.